makyo/ally/content/book/press.md

 [<img src="/og-logo.png" style="width: auto" />](/og-logo.png)

-The font used for the logotype and the 'ally' voice is [Merriweather Sans](http://sorkintype.com/fonts.html#mws) and the font used for everything else is [Gentium Book Basic](https://software.sil.org/gentium/)"I felt I was chasing down fractions of the author's soul.
-Chasing them not because I got this to read and review, but because I deeply wanted to.
-So I could put them together and solve an ultimate puzzle whose picture would contain some incompre-hensible beauty."
+The font used for the logotype and the 'ally' voice is [Merriweather Sans](http://sorkintype.com/fonts.html#mws) and the font used for everything else is [Gentium Book Basic](https://software.sil.org/gentium/).

 -----